algorandfoundation/ARCs/ARCs/arc-00xx.md

 > It is RECOMMENDED for calls to this method to be permissioned (see
 > `AssetCreate`).
 >
-> The controlling smart contract SHOULD perform an asset destroy operation on
+> The controlling Smart Contract SHOULD perform an asset destroy operation on
 > the ASA with ID `DestroyAsset`.
 The operation will fail if the asset is still
 > in circulation.